uditalias/live-digits/README.md

 $ grunt build
 ```

-The `dist/` folder will erased and the new build files will be copy into it
+The `dist/` folder will erase and the new build files will be copy into it

 ##demo